 Biofuels are liquid fuels produced from biomass.
-Types of biofuels include ethanol, biodiesel, methanol, and reformulated gasoline components.12 The Biomass Research and Development Act of 2000 (P.L.
+Types of biofuels include ethanol, biodiesel, methanol, and reformulated gasoline components; however, the two principal biofuels are ethanol and biodiesel.12 The Biomass Research and Development Act of 2000 (P.L.
 106-224; Title III) defines biomass as "any organic matter that is available on a renewable or recurring basis, including agricultural crops and trees, wood and wood wastes and residues, plants (including aquatic plants), grasses, residues, fibers, and animal wastes, municipal wastes, and other waste materials."

 Biofuels are primarily used as transportation fuels for cars, trucks, buses, airplanes, and trains.
 As a result, their principal competitors are gasoline and diesel fuel.
 Unlike fossil fuels, which have a fixed resource base that declines with use, biofuels are produced from renewable feedstock.
+Despite rapid growth in recent years (as discussed below), the two major biofuels - ethanol and biodiesel - still account for very small shares of U.S. motor-vehicle fuel consumption (Figure 1).

-Furthermore, under most circumstances biofuels are more environmentally friendly (in terms of emissions of toxins, volatile organic compounds, and greenhouse gases) than petroleum products.
+Under most circumstances biofuels are more environmentally friendly (in terms of emissions of toxins, volatile organic compounds, and greenhouse gases) than petroleum products.
 Supporters of biofuels emphasize that biofuel plants generate value-added economic activity that increases demand for local feedstock, which raises commodity prices, farm incomes, and rural employment.